K-mer: Introduction

 A method of visualizing k-mers, the k-mer spectrum, shows the multiplicity of each k-mer in a sequence versus the number of k-mers with that multiplicity.
 The number of modes in a k-mer spectrum for a species's genome varies, with most species having a unimodal distribution.
 However, all mammals have a multimodal distribution.
 The number of modes within a k-mer spectrum can vary between regions of genomes as well: humans have unimodal k-mer spectra in 5' UTRs and exons but multimodal spectra in 3' UTRs and introns.

 Forces affecting DNA k-mer frequency

-The frequency of k-mer usage is affected by numerous forces, working at multiple levels, which are often in conflict.
-It is important to note that k-mers for higher values of k are affected by the forces affecting lower values of k as well.
+The frequency of k-mer usage is affected by numerous forces, working at multiple levels, which are often in conflict. k-mers for higher values of k are affected by the forces affecting lower values of k as well.
 For example, if the 1-mer A does not occur in a sequence, none of the 2-mers containing A (AA, AT, AG, and AC) will occur either, thereby linking the effects of the different forces.